The short answer

 White paper v3.7

 May 2026.
-Architecture: TEE-BFT consensus, AES-256-GCM privacy mode, AERKey threshold management, AERLink bank connectivity, Kima integration, cloud allocation, 250,000 TPS measured testnet.
+Architecture: TEE-BFT consensus, AES-256-GCM privacy mode, AERKey threshold management, AERLink bank connectivity, Kima integration, cloud allocation, 250,000 TPS described testnet.

 1.4 Million TPS Benchmark